An Alcoholics Anonymous Guide for the Newcomer

 Various pieces of literature can serve as AA meeting topics.
 However, all literature must be approved to ensure that it aligns with AA principles.
 Not all AA literature is conference-approved.
 Group leaders will confirm that books are appropriate and conference-approved before using them as meeting prompts.

-24 Hour Alcohol Abuse Rehab Hotline
+24 Hour Alcohol Detox and Rehab Support

-Support settings like AA and NA meetings offer can be an excellent addition to a person’s aftercare plan.
+Support settings like AA and NA meetings can be an excellent addition to a person’s aftercare plan.
 However, many people need a higher level of care at some point in their recovery from alcohol use disorder.
 Here are the main forms of substance use disorder treatment we offer.

 Inpatient Treatment

 Our inpatient alcohol rehab treatment programs provide an immersive experience that lets you focus on your healing process.
-Inpatient treatment can be helpful in changing routines and the development of new coping skills.
+Inpatient treatment can be helpful in changing routines and developing new coping skills.
 In inpatient treatment at Icarus Behavioral Health, you’ll live on-site for the duration of your program.
 The luxury amenities at our facilities make it a comfortable space to stay.
-You’ll engage in a combination of individual and group therapy, recreation, and other treatments or activities relevant to your needs during the day.

 Outpatient Treatment